 Your data protection rights

 You have the right to request access to and rectification or erasure of personal data, or restriction of processing, or to object to processing as well as the right of data portability, at any time.
 To help us keep personal data updated, we advise you to inform us of any changes or discrepancies.
-To view and/or edit personal data, or receive information on how long we intend to retain personal data or other questions related to the access of personal data, or if you would like to request that we provide you with information about whether we hold, or process on behalf of a third party, any of your personal data, please contact the DPO, Lise Roulund, e-mail: [email protected]
+To view and/or edit personal data, or receive information on how long we intend to retain personal data or other questions related to the access of personal data, or if you would like to request that we provide you with information about whether we hold, or process on behalf of a third party, any of your personal data, please contact the DPO, Lise Roulund, e-mail: [email protected] We will respond to your request within a reasonable timeframe.

 Applying for a job